przemekp95/user-data-api-client/README.md

 #### Option 1: Use Pre-built Container Image (Recommended)

 Run the application directly from GitHub Container Registry without cloning the repository.
-Images are tested during CI/CD build process:
+Images are created from tested code:

 ```bash
 # Pull the latest container image from GitHub Container Registry